Investing in the stock market can be an excellent way to grow long-term wealth.

 If you’re investing on your own, you can decide how much you want to invest.

 Some mutual funds have a minimum investment to get started ($1000-$10,000).
-But ETFs are sold like stock, so you can often buy shares of ETFs for less than the minimums placed on mutual funds.
+But ETFs are sold like stock, so you can often purchase shares of ETFs for less than the minimums placed on mutual funds.

-If you have a small amount of money, to begin with, investing in ETFs, specifically index funds, is a good way to get started.
+When you have a small amount of money, to begin with, investing in ETFs, specifically index funds, is a good way to get started.
 These funds help diversify your investment and don’t have high minimum requirements.

 4. Can you lose money investing in the stock market?